Colorings of unrooted tree-based networks and related graphs: Discussion and outlook

+Note that it is unlikely that the implementation of this approach will use concepts identical to the ones which were used throughout our paper.
+Definition \ref{def:basis+representation} has been developed especially in order to solve Question \ref{qu:coloring}.
+For other problems, concepts tailored to the specific question might be needed.
+However, we expect that our approach can be adjusted and lead to progress concerning open coloring problems.
+To the best of our knowledge, there is no other example in the graph theoretical literature in which this approach has been implemented.
+In fact, Zykov operations have so far only been used in practical implementations for computing the chromatic number of single instances, for example in connection with brand-and-bound methods \cite{Mehrotra1996,Held2012}, but not in finding explicit values for the chromatic number of entire classes of graphs and thereby solving questions of theoretical interest.

-We are confident that the investigation of problems like this will deepen the links between classical graph theory and tree-based networks and thus lead to a more profound understanding of the latter.
+Last, we are confident that the investigation of problems like the one presented in this manuscript will deepen the links between classical graph theory and tree-based networks and thus lead to a more profound understanding of the latter.